Rainer Maria

 Rainer Maria is an American emo band from Madison, Wisconsin, later residing in Brooklyn, New York.
 The band was originally active from 1995 to 2006 and reunited in 2014.
+They have released six full-length albums, a live DVD, and numerous live recordings and EPs.

 History

 Caithlin De Marrais, Kaia Fischer and William Kuehn formed the band in late summer of 1995 and named it after the German-language poet Rainer Maria Rilke.
-They released five full-length albums, a live DVD, numerous live recordings, and EPs.
 In its earlier days, the band had a dual male and female vocal line-up; later, De Marrais would become the lead vocalist in a majority of their songs.
 The gender ambiguity of the name Rainer Maria paralleled this and was one of the reasons it was selected as the band's name.

 The band's many tours and intimate live shows at venues such as Brooklyn's North Six (which lead singer Caithlin De Marrais referred to as "home" during her final show because it also served as the band's rehearsal space), Washington, D.C.'s Black Cat, the Bowery Ballroom in NYC, and Chapel Hill's Cat's Cradle helped to grow its fan base and fuel album sales.

 On November 6, 2006, the band announced, through Pitchfork Media, that the December 16th show at New York City's Bowery Ballroom would be their last.
 It was accompanied by this statement: